 The key is to stay at a hotel near the shows or attractions you want to visit.
 Trust me, you don’t get anywhere fast walking around in Vegas.

 We went on the Higher Roller at the LINQ, which is the tallest observation wheel in the world.
 It was beautiful to see the Vegas lights from above.
-Make sure to book your tickets online to get a discount (we saved $14 by booking our tickets online).
+Make sure to book your tickets online to get a discount.

 If you haven’t already watched my Utah road trip video, please check it out.
 I used my GoPro Hero 4 to film the entire video.